Sarius32/LIFT/README.md

 ```

 The `/.archive` directory will contain all LIFT output artifacts.
 These are the FSS (First Sufficient Suite), LPS (Last Passing Suite), all intermediary suites and reports as well as a pickle export of the final states of each agent after completing its task.
-The `/.archive` directory wil have this layout (automatically created, needs to be empty on start-up):<br>
+The `/.archive` directory will have this layout (automatically created, needs to be empty on start-up):<br>

 ```
 .archive/
 ├── archive_xx  (archive of the trial xx)